Updated October 2013

 Pronounced 'ap-nee-ya', this is the term for episodes when a baby stops breathing.
 Premature babies will often stop breathing, or breathe very shallowly, for 5–10 seconds, before resuming normal breathing – this is known as periodic breathing.

 True apnoea is defined as episodes that last more than 20 seconds.
 This often happens because the breathing centre of the brain has not yet matured.
 The healthcare team will probably recommend either caffeine treatment, which stimulates the breathing centre, or support with a ventilator.
-The condition usually improves by around 34 weeks corrected age.
+Studies suggest that most babies will have overcome apnoea by 37 to 40 weeks corrected age.
+However extremely premature babies may not achieve this until 43 weeks corrected age.

 During an episode of apnoea (see above), some babies' heart rates may drop (called bradycardia).